an-kiian/GD-Training-Project/README.md

 **Using IntelliJ IDEA**

-For correct project start with IntelliJ IDEA you need to run class /GD-Training-Project/src/main/java/store/Application.java
+For correct project start with IntelliJ IDEA you need to run class

+    /GD-Training-Project/src/main/java/store/Application.java

 ### Check service functionality

 It is possible to use postman [collection](https://www.getpostman.com/collections/6e08a7f7503e5e63101c) for check service or make own requests.

-There are 3 types of requests: *GET*, *POST* and *PUT* in the system.
+There are 3 requests types: *GET*, *POST* and *PUT* in the system.

 1.GET:
 - get product by id: http://localhost:8080/store/product/{id}, where {id} is a needed product id.